Counterculture of the 1960s: Western Europe

 The counterculture movement took hold in Western Europe, with London, Amsterdam, Paris, Rome and Milan, Copenhagen and West Berlin rivaling San Francisco and New York as counterculture centers.

 The UK Underground was a movement linked to the growing subculture in the US and associated with the hippie phenomenon, generating its own magazines and newspapers, fashion, music groups, and clubs.
 Underground figure Barry Miles said, "The underground was a catch-all sobriquet for a community of like-minded anti-establishment, anti-war, pro-rock'n'roll individuals, most of whom had a common interest in recreational drugs.
 They saw peace, exploring a widened area of consciousness, love and sexual experimentation as more worthy of their attention than entering the rat race.
 The straight, consumerist lifestyle was not to their liking, but they did not object to others living it.
 But at that time the middle classes still felt they had the right to impose their values on everyone else, which resulted in conflict."

 In the Netherlands, Provo was a counterculture movement that focused on "provocative direct action ('pranks' and 'happenings') to arouse society from political and social indifference".

 In France, the General Strike centered in Paris in May 1968 united French students, and nearly toppled the government.

 Kommune 1 or K1 was a commune in West Berlin known for its bizarre staged events that fluctuated between satire and provocation.
 These events served as inspiration for the "Sponti" movement and other leftist groups.
-In the late summer of 1968, the commune moved into a deserted factory on Stephanstraße in order to reorient.
+In the late summer of 1968, the commune moved into a deserted factory on Stephanstraße to reorient.
 This second phase of Kommune 1 was characterized by sex, music and drugs.
 Soon, the commune was receiving visitors from all over the world, including Jimi Hendrix.